RickP/rp2040_cdc_msc_template/README.md

 ## Known issues

-- Only 8 charater filenames (longer filenames are truncated)
+- Only 8 charater filenames (longer filenames are truncated) for files on the usb masc device (not for the sources in the zip)
 - No subdirectories
 - File creations dates are all 1/1/1970